quasarframework/quasar-framework.org/source/guide/index.md

 Quasar is a modern HTML5 SPA (Single Page Application) front-end framework on steroids.
 Some of its features:

-### Desktop & Mobile App
+### Responsive Website & Mobile App
-Write code once and then deploy as a responsive website or as a phone/tablet app.
+Write code once and then deploy as a responsive website or as a native phone/tablet app.
 No need to waste time on HOW your content is displayed.. just focus on what your content is.

 ### Focus on Content
 Quasar is a time-saver from many perspectives.
 You don't have to worry about a lot of things, including how your content is being displayed to best leverages the screen real-estate.
 The built-in components are responsive by default.